Steven Amiel, Director

 I am a Pacific Northwest native born and raised in Banks, Oregon, a proud graduate of Oregon State University, and currently living in Goldendale, Washington.
 My husband, Ed, has 40 years as a Union Pacific Railroad conductor and we have two daughters who both live in Seattle.
 No one goes to school to be a credit manager; we seem to fall into it.
 Back in the 1980’s, I was working for Chemlawn, Inc., out in the field, married young, and soon became pregnant and needed to work inside.
 This is where my credit experience started, which led me to management positions in credit with Reser’s Fine Foods, Danner Boot, and Airgas.
 I currently work as credit manager for Columbia Machine, Inc. International credit became my passion and focus, and today, I focus on the mentoring, training, and ambassador aspect of the credit industry.
 I love the outdoors and spend hours in my yard and garden.
 Hiking and camping is how we spend our summers with our five lovable dogs.

-Linda Bishop, CCE, CICP, Secretary-Treasurer
+Linda Bishop, CCE, CICP, Vice Chairman

 Senior Credit Manager, Tektronix, Inc.